maxwellevin/maxwellevin.github.io/_projects/sky_project.md

 ---
 title: 'Sky'
 subtitle: 'All-sky image segmentation with a convolutional neural network'
-featured_image: '/images/photos/cloud.jpg'
+featured_image: '/images/projects/sky/cloud.jpg'
 ---

-This was a three-semester (one full year) project involving a peer of mine (Zoe Harrington) and three advisors (Peter Drake, Jessica Kleiss, and Erin Riley) that culminated in a <a href="https://github.com/PeterDrake/sky">project on github</a> and a [senior honors thesis](/images/projects/sky/thesis.pdf) for Zoe and I.
+This was a three-semester (one full year) project involving a peer of mine (Zoe Harrington) and three advisers (Peter Drake, Jessica Kleiss, and Erin Riley) that culminated in a <a href="https://github.com/PeterDrake/sky">project on github</a> and a [senior honors thesis](/images/projects/sky/thesis.pdf) for Zoe and I.